From undervalued high school prospect to two-year backup, Joe Burrow’s meteoric rise was something he always expected

 He also happens to be the best collegiate football player in America.

-“I told you,” Burrow said on Nov.
-9. “Nobody believed me, but I told you.”
+“I told you,” Burrow said to the media after beating Alabama.
+“Nobody believed me, but I told you.”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.